We hope that this example holiday will give you give some inspiration to help you begin to plan your own dream holiday to Africa.

 |Includes:||Breakfast is included.|

-The Robberg Beach Lodge is nestled in the heart of the world-famous Garden Route.
-Plettenberg Bay is a destination of distinction for all holiday guests and travellers in South Africa.
+The Robberg Beach Lodge is nestled in the heart of the world-famous Garden Route at Plettenberg Bay - a destination of distinction for all holiday guests and travellers in South Africa.
 It is world-renowned for the splendour of its sky and seascapes and for the unspoilt beauty of its lagoon and beaches.

-Just 5 minutes by car from the bustling restaurants, galleries, coffee shops and bars of Plettenberg Bay's Main street, The Robberg is a tranquil boutique beachside haven.
-This understated, private retreat boast 5* luxury guest house accommodation with bed and breakfast facilities and is ideally situated at Robberg's beautiful Blue Flag beach.
+Just 5 minutes by car from the bustling restaurants, galleries, coffee shops and bars of Plettenberg Bay's Main street, The Robberg is a tranquil boutique beachside haven and is ideally situated just a 2 minute walk from Robberg Beach - a beautiful snow white sandy Blue Flag beach which is popular for shore based dolphin and whale watching and which stretches for kilometres between the Robberg Peninsula and Beacon Island.

-Overlooking Plettenberg Bay's blue-flag swimming beach the View Rooms on the first-floor rooms have large bay windows with mesmerizing sea views.
-The second-floor rooms have french doors opening onto a private balcony with great sea views.
+The View Suites have wonderful views and spacious floor plans, with french doors opening onto a private balcony.
+The first floor View Rooms have large bay windows with mesmerising sea views.
+The second-floor View Rooms have french doors opening onto a private balcony with great sea views.

-The child friendly Luxury Suites each have a queen-size sofa bed that can comfortably accommodate 2 children under 12 years and have private balconies overlooking gardens.
-All the Luxury Rooms have lovely garden views.
+The child friendly Luxury Suites each have a queensize sofa bed that can comfortably accommodate 2 children under 12 years plus a private balcony overlooking gardens.

-The self catering family room is perfect for families travelling with children and couples who enjoy lots of space.
-The Family Room is stylish with a private entrance, spacious patio area and includes a sofa bed, open-plan living area and kitchenette with oven, stove, microwave, kettle, toaster and small fridge
+The self catering stylish Family Room is perfect for families travelling with children and couples who enjoy lots of space.
+This has a private entrance, spacious patio area, an open-plan living area with a sofa bed, and a kitchenette with oven, stove, microwave, kettle, toaster and small fridge.

 |Room:||1 x Luxury Suite|